Let's Poke Holes in Popular Caffeine Myths

 - Potential to protect against Alzheimer’s and Dementia

-Additionally, coffee is also linked to other benefits including, boosting memory, improving physical performance and burning fat.
+Additionally, coffee is also linked to other claimed benefits including, boosting memory, improving physical performance and burning fat.
 Coffee certainly does more good than harm.
 While coffee is not entirely healthy, it’s important to note that everything should be consumed in moderation.
 The recommended daily limit of caffeine intake is about 400 milligrams.
 To put it in to perspective, 400 mg is:

 - 3-5 cups of coffee